rg63-itis/imrhythm/content/post/Leardership/Ali_Rowghani_How_to_Lead/index.md

 subtitle: By Ali Rowghani

 # Summary for listings and search engines
 summary: Ali Rowghani, YC Partner and CEO of the YC Continuity Fund, from his experience working with great leaders has **three observations on leadership**..
-These observations, **answers many questions** one might have in his journey of leadership.. **Understand them in short here!**
+These observations, **answers many questions** one might have in his journey of leadership..
+**Read If **
+- you want to become good at leading, motivating, and retaining great people
+- you aren't sure what type of leader you are

 # Link this post with a project
 projects: []